 Looking for information on the internet has become second nature.
 New generations of people are growing up with no concept of researching and learning any other way.
 With instant access to knowledge comes the demand on companies to get the most information to their viewer as quickly and efficiently as possible.
 Data is everywhere now, from Google analytics, to Netflix recommendations, to… well virtually anything you want these days.

 Enter visualized data designs.
 Not only do these graphics breakdown large amounts of complex data into clear, digestible chunks for the viewer, they also leave a world of possibility when it comes to creating something the viewer will remember.
 Big data analytics can lead to a lot of insightful information, educating the viewer on an entire topic without boring them with excess information and unnecessary backstory.
+This has become ever more important in business with many professionals looking to upskill and make themselves more marketable with tableau training.

 10 impressive examples